 Now here’s the interesting thing.
 Look at Research Corporation’s share of university patenting activity:

 Think about it this way.
-Bayh-Dole spurred on a debate over which middlemen would be the most worthy to manage subject inventions.
+Bayh-Dole spurred on a debate over which middlemen would be the most worthy to manage subject inventions, on the premise that middlemen are as essential as clowns.
 The premise itself is not established, but let’s run with it for a moment.
 There were two primary incumbents.
 One was the federal government, which managed way more patents than universities did–the government had about 1800 patents issue in 1976, while universities had about 400.
 The government had an interest in another 900, and less than 10% of those were from universities another 17% or so were from Research Corporation.
 Most of the federal government’s patents were released for general use–non-exclusively licensed.
 The second incumbent was Research Corporation, which managed 40% of nonprofit patent activity, but only a small share of its work was with federal inventions.

 Thus, technology transfer offices became offices of technology licensing.
 The decision, it appears, had little to do with innovation in the public interest and a great deal to do with whether remote middlemen had their own university in mind in making decisions about what inventions to take under management.
 In effect, university administrators argued for less selectivity in the inventions to take under management.
 I watched this practice develop from the time I became involved in university patent licensing in 1989.
 The prevailing practice in the University of Washington Office of Technology Transfer was to identify inventions and pass these inventions to the Washington Research Foundation for possible management.
 WRF had been set up on the model of Research Corporation, and it operated with similar selectivity.